jimbobbennett/AttendeeDetectorWorkshop/Steps/CreateAFlaskWebApp.md

   If you use this method you will not be able to set breakpoints and debug your code.

 The Web App will be run, and can be accessed from your device at [http://127.0.0.1:5000](http://127.0.0.1:5000).
-You will see this URL in the output window.
+You will see this URL in the output window, and you can use **ctrl+click** to go directly to this site.

 * Open this URL in a web browser to see the `Hello World` message.

   ![A website showing Hello World](../Images/HelloWorldOnWebSite.png)

+* Stop the debugger once you have tested this out.

 ## What does this code do

 The overall flow of this code is:

 1. Create a Flask app that the Flask framework can use to know this is a Flask Web App
-1. Define a route for '/' that returns `'Hello World'`
+2. Define a route for '/' that returns `'Hello World'`

 Lets look in more detail at the actual code.